 LR_includeVideoFiles Boolean.
 True when the "Include Video Files" option is checked, false when it is unchecked.
 When true, export any video files that are selected.
 When false, omit those files and show an error message when the export operation is completed.
 Considered only when the plug-in sets canExportVideo = true in its service description script, to indicate that it can process video.
 Otherwise, this is ignored and the corresponding checkbox is not shown.
-Note: To dynamically sot the format ar ad preset to use for video export use the method

-Note: To dynamically set the format and preset to use for video export, use the method LrExportSettings.applyVideoExportPreset().
-See the API Reference for details.
+Note: To dynamically set the format and preset to use for video export, use the method ${\tt LrExportSettings.applyVideoExportPreset().
+See \ the \ \textit{Lightroom Classic SDK API Reference for } \\$ details.